mdcroce/TreeCrownSegmentation/README.md

 ====================================
 NOTE:

-For images 512x512 use mode=cg_mg for Random Walker segmentation
+For images greater than 512x512 pixels, use mode=cg_mg for Random Walker segmentation